Hosting structure : Department of Aquaculture & fish Biology, Hólar University – Iceland

 Context of the study:

-The candidates must be enrolled in a degree in the fields of biotechnology or genetics, or relevant equivalent fields.
-Meticulousness, experience in laboratory manipulation and a solid sense of organization are required.
-The ideal candidate has a strong interest in pluridisciplinary research with an emphasis on neurosciences and is willing to improve lab bench skills.
+The candidates must be enrolled in a degree in the fields of ethology, evolutionary or behavioral ecology, or relevant equivalent fields.
+The ideal candidate has a strong interest in pluridisciplinary research with an emphasis on behavior.
 S/he enjoys working in a dynamic group but should be able to work independently as well.
 Statistical skills will be a plus.
-Working language will be English.
+A valid driving license is a requirement.

-Applicants should send an application letter, with a statement of research interests and relevant experience and curriculum vitae as a single pdf to both Pr.
-David Benhaïm ([email protected]) and Marion Dellinger ([email protected]).
-Requests for further information can be sent at the same email addresses.
+Applicants should send an application letter, with a statement of research interests and relevant experience and curriculum vitae as a single pdf to firstname.lastname@example.org.
+For further information contact David Benhaïm (Dept. of Aquaculture and Fish Biology, Hólar University, email@example.com).